WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ![Retrieve Employee PTO information](assets/prompt-design/action_2_db_query.png)

 The JSON variable uses `first_name` and `last_name` as the values provided by the user, while `db_first_name` and `db_last_name` are the corresponding values retrieved from the database.
 The match between the two pairs is evaluated by the branch node `verify_identity`, using the condition `first_name == db_first_name && last_name == db_last_name`.
+It is important that the first and last names are returned using the same naming convention defined in the JSON execution graph.
+To achieve this, we can rename the variables in the Webex Connect flow that retrieves those values from the database:

 ### When To Use This Pattern